all-c-a-p-s/General-Cipher-Solver/README.md

 - update function call in main.rs (remember to set generic parameter appropriately depending on crossover)
 - optionally change GA parameters

+Once this is done, sit back and watch the [BLAZINGLY FAST](https://programmerhumor.io/rust-memes/rust-is-blazingly-fast-and-we-wont-shut-up-about-it-f24q) parallelised solver 🚀🚀🚀

+## Utils
+- The keys of many ciphers can be represented using arrays of the form ```[T; N]```
+- For these cases, you can find functions to randomise, crossover, and mutate such arrays

+## Examples
-**NOTE** Examples can be found for:
+Examples can be found for:
 - a simple monoalphabetic substitution cipher
 - the four-square cipher, a bigram substitution cipher with a larger key
 - the columnar transposition cipher

-Once this is done, sit back and watch the [BLAZINGLY FAST](https://programmerhumor.io/rust-memes/rust-is-blazingly-fast-and-we-wont-shut-up-about-it-f24q) parallelised solver 🚀🚀🚀
+## Limitations
+There are some limitations of this project, which may or may not be adressed in the future:
+- You first need to identify the cipher used.
+Some good advice for this can be found [here](https://github.com/themaddoctor/BritishNationalCipherChallenge/tree/master/guides).
+- Ciphers with very large keys (e.g. over 100) may be impractical to solve.
+- Compound ciphers may be impractical to solve
+- The genetic algorithm is not well suited to 'chaotic' ciphers (ciphers in which similar keys do not produce similar plaintexts)